LeXofLeviafan/RAHasher/README.md

-# RALibretro
+# RAHasher

-RALibretro is a multi-emulator that can be used to develop RetroAchievements and, of course, earn them.

-The "multi-emulation" feature is only possible because it uses [libretro](https://github.com/libretro/) cores to do the actual emulation.
-What RALibretro does is to connect the emulation to the tools used to create RetroAchievements.

-The integration with RetroAchievements.org site is done by the [RAIntegration](https://github.com/RetroAchievements/RAIntegration).
+RAHasher is a CLI utility for verifying ROM checksums [with hashing methods used by RetroAchievements](https://docs.retroachievements.org/developer-docs/game-identification.html).

+_(It's a copy of the same utility provided by [RALibretro](https://github.com/RetroAchievements/RALibretro), but with a bit more convenient CLI.)_

-## Building RALibretro with MSYS2/Makefile
+## Building RAHasher with MSYS2/Makefile

 ### Install MSYS2